appt-org/appt-samples/lib/README.md

 // Create a loader using the webpack context const loader = createWebpackLoader(webpackContext);

-// Now you can use the loader with the getCodeSample function import { getTopic } from '@appt.org/samples';
+// Now you can use the loader with the getTopic function import { getTopic } from '@appt.org/samples';

 const topic = await getTopic(loader, {